Skip to main content

 Location: Durham, NC

-Rigorous academics, a well-known study abroad program, and incredible access to the “Research Triangle” (a geographic area home to Duke, North Carolina State University, and UNC-Chapel Hill, along with a variety of prominent businesses) is appealing to many high schoolers hopeful to attend Duke.
-Another draw is the university’s basketball team.
-The Blue Devils are the fourth-winningest men’s basketball team and have taken home five NCAA championships.
-The rivalry on the court between Duke and UNC-Chapel Hill (winner of six NCAA championships) has become one of the best in college sports.
+Rigorous academics, a well-known study abroad program, and incredible access to the “Research Triangle” (Duke, North Carolina State University, and UNC-Chapel Hill) is appealing to many high schoolers hopeful to attend Duke.
+Another draw is the university’s basketball team, the Blue Devils, who have taken home five NCAA championships.

 Learn more about Duke University and what it takes to get accepted.